COVID-19: travel health notice for all travellers

 • the tri-border area with Uganda and Rwanda

-Military operations could lead to a deterioration of safety in different areas outside the two capitals, Goma and Bukavu.
-Although the situation in those cities is more stable, some territories are particularly dangerous, including:
+Military operations could lead to a deterioration in the security situation in various locations outside the two capitals, Goma and Bukavu.
+Some places are particularly dangerous, including:

 North Kivu